AhmedElzein9/GNSS-Adjustment-Optimization-Codes/README.md

 1. Choose the optimization algorithm you wish to use.
 2. Locate the 'main' file for that algorithm in the repository.
+3. Change the Data name to your data name file in (load your_data)
-3. Run the 'main' file to initiate the optimization process.
+4. Run the 'main' file to initiate the optimization process.
-4. Monitor the algorithm's progress and results.
+5. Monitor the algorithm's progress and results.

 ## Contributing